HSK Test in Beijing: The Complete, Definitive Guide for 2023

 - Beijing Foreign Languages Bookstore

 A mainstay for foreigners in Beijing for many years.
-It has a large collection of books on Chinese language.
+It has a large collection of books on the Chinese language.

 Address: No 235 Wangfujing Street, Dongcheng District

 Open hours: 9:30-22:00 daily